-Americans have been dealing with inflation which is the highest it’s been in the past 40 years.
-Lots of people across the country have been dealing with the effects of inflation.
-That’s because inflation raises the prices of goods and services which in turn reduces the purchasing power that people have.
+The impact of inflation rates can be observed in almost everyone’s daily life.
+Just this past year, it was the highest it has ever been in the last 40 years and many people might still be feeling the effects today.
+This is because inflation raises the prices of goods and services which in turn reduces the purchasing power that people have.
 On top of that, inflation lowers the value of Treasury notes, savings, and more.
 Besides what we just mentioned, inflation can also result in higher interest rates on loans, which means getting more money can cost people more.
 That is why it is important to know what you can do financially during times of inflation!

 How to Deal with Inflation?